GonczarM/port/README.md

 ANIMATION

 * All my animation work was done through a course I am enrolled in with Developed By Ed https://developedbyed.com/ !
 Gave me a huge insight into foreign concepts of advanced JS animations.
-Thanks Ed!
+Thanks Ed!!